HabanaAI/Model-References/TensorFlow/computer_vision/Unet2D/README.md

 | Gaudi2  | 1.10.0             | 2.12.0         | Training |

 ## Changelog
+### 1.11.0

+- Limited number of nodes inserted into a single HPU graph to improve model performance.

 ### 1.10.0

 - Changed default seed value for higher accuracy.